 is, when I think of Linear Hitting, I think of an approach to

 hitting that is focused on going directly to the ball and getting power from the arms, hands,

-and wrists.
 Some telltales of Linear Hitting are the

 use of cues like...

 - A straight line is the shortest distance between